Adittoguy/C_Programming/Assignment/Assignment_10/README.md

 # Assignment 10
- This floader contains various practice codes like finding area of circle, rectangle and conversion from fahrenheit to celsius, square feet to square meter and Kilometer to meter.

- To complie these codes commands used were :-
+ This folder contains Warmup codes and their time complexities which are:-
+ 1. Calculate area of circle by accepting radius from user
+ 2. Calculate area of rectangle by accepting width and height from user
+ 3. Convert kilomerter to meter
+ 4. Convert fahrenheit to celsius
+ 5. Convert Square feet to square meter

+ Commands used to execute these codes:-

- gcc Filename.c -o myexe
+ gcc filename.c -o myexe

  myexe